sinkaroid/disgrowth/README.md

 ## For production ready
-The final steps is deploying the stuff, after you have tested the unit, You can using this [template](https://github.com/sinkaroid/disgrow-visualization/generate), and fill the `src/config.json` with your bot's id and read the [Vuejs deployment guide](https://cli.vuejs.org/guide/deployment.html)
+The final steps is deploying the stuff, after you have test it all, Simply you can using this [template](https://github.com/sinkaroid/disgrow-visualization/generate), and fill the `src/config.json` with your bot's id and read the [Vuejs deployment guide](https://cli.vuejs.org/guide/deployment.html)

 - [Github pages](https://cli.vuejs.org/guide/deployment.html#github-pages)
 - [Netlify](https://cli.vuejs.org/guide/deployment.html#netlify)